confio/tgrade-contracts/contracts/tgrade-dso/README.md

 - Close the DSO.
 This implies redeeming all the funds, and removing / blocking the DSO so that it cannot be accessed anymore.

+- And more

+## Membership

+This is becoming complex, and hard to reason about, so we need to discuss the full lifecycle of a member.

+- *Non Member* - Everyone starts here and may return here.
+No special rights in the DSO

+- *Non Voting Member* - On a successful proposal, an *non member* may be converted to a non-voting member.
+Another proposal may convert them to a *non member*, or they may choose such a transition themself.

+- *Pending Voter* - On a successful proposal, a *non member* or *non voting member* may be converted to a *pending voter*.
+  They have the same rights as a *non voting member* (participate in the DSO), but cannot yet vote.
+A pending voter may *deposit escrow* and *return escrow*.
+Once their escrow deposit is equal or greater than the required escrow, they become *pending, paid voter*

+- *Pending, Paid Voter* - At this point, they have been approved and have paid the required escrow.
+However, they may have to wait some time before becoming *Voter* (more on this below). **Question**: can they return escrow to become *pending voter*?

+- *Voter* - All voters are assigned a voting weight of 1 and are able to make proposals and vote on them.
+They can *deposit escrow* to raise it and *return* escrow down to the minimum required escrow, but no lower.
+There are 3 transitions out:
+  - Voluntary leave: transition to *Leaving Voter*
+  - Punishment: transition to a *Non Member* and escrow is distributed to whoever DSO Governance decides
+  - Partial Slashing: transtion to a *Pending Voter* and a portion of the escrow is confiscated.
+They can then deposit more escrow to become a *Voter* or remain a *Non Voting Member*

+- *Leaving Voter* - A voter who has requested to leave is immediately assigned a weight of 0 like a *Non Voting Member*.
+  However, the escrow is not immediately returned.
+It is converted to a "pending withdrawal" for a duration of `2 * voting period`.
+During the period it may be slashed via "Punishment" or "Partial Slashing" as a *Voter*.
+  At the end of the period, any remaining escrow can be claimed by the *Leaving Voter*, converting them to a *Non Member*.

+### Pending and Paid to Voter

+Some transitions require more explanation, and this is the most complex one.

+When transitioning from *Non Member* or *Non Voting Member* to *Pending Voter*, all addresses in the proposal are assigned one *Batch*.
+The *Batch* has a number of addresses and a "grace period" that ends at batch creation plus one voting period.
+When transitioning from *Pending Voter* to *Pending, Paid Voter* the *Batch* status is consulted.
+If all voters in the *Batch* have paid their escrow, they are all converted to *Voter*.
+If the "grace period" has expired, this address and all other *Paid, Pending Voters* in that *Batch* are converted to *Voter*.

+In order to handle the delayed transition, we add some more hooks to convert *Paid, Pending Voters* to *Voters*.
+First, anyone can call *CheckPending*, which will look for *Paid, Pending Voters* in *Batches* whose "grace period" has expired.
+Those will all be converted to *Voters*.
+We also perform this check upon proposal creation, converting all eligible *Paid, Pending Voters* to *Voters* right before the proposal creation, so they may vote on it.

+When transitioning from *Voter* to *Pending Voter* due to "Partial Slashing", they are assigned a batch of size 1, meaning they will become a full voter once they have paid all escrow dues.

+### Escrow Increased

+If the escrow is increased, many Voters may no longer have the minimum escrow.
+We hande this with a grace period to allow them to top-up before enforcing the new escrow.
+(TODO: how to model this?)